apache/spark/docs/monitoring.md

     <td>spark.history.custom.executor.log.url.applyIncompleteApplication</td>
     <td>false</td>
     <td>
-        Specifies whether to apply custom spark executor log url to incomplete applications as well.
+        Specifies whether to apply custom spark executor log URL to incomplete applications as well.
-        If executor logs for running applications should be provided as origin log urls, set this to `false`.
+        If executor logs for running applications should be provided as origin log URLs, set this to `false`.
         Please note that incomplete applications may include applications which didn't shutdown gracefully.
         Even this is set to `true`, this configuration has no effect on a live application, it only affects the history server.
     </td>